-As birth nears, you and your partner may want to hire a professional labor assistant.
+As birth nears, you and your partner may want to hire a doula, a professional labor assistant.
 Doulas don't have medical training and don't replace the doctors and nurses in the delivery room.
-The doula is a trained labor coach there to provide you with emotional support and assistance during childbirth and the postpartum timeframe.
+A doula is a trained labor coach there to provide you with emotional support and assistance during childbirth and the postpartum timeframe.

 If you are interested in hiring a doula, ask your doctor, childbirth class instructor, friends and family.
+Keep in mind that GEHA does not cover a doula's services.

-You can also search online through the association of doulas, DONA International, website at dona.org/What-is-a-doula/Find-a-doula.
-Keep in mind most insurance plans do not cover a doula.
+Search online through the association of doulas, DONA International, website at dona.org/What-is-a-doula/Find-a-doula